-Our online booking system allows you to select a camp site, pay your camping fees and obtain a permit for one or more nights.
-You may stay up to 12 consecutive nights.
-The system allows you to book up to 60 days in advance.
+Our online booking system allows you to select a camp site, pay your camping fees, and obtain a booking confirmation, you may stay up to 12 consecutive nights.
+There are 23 sites to choose from with a mixture of large, double, and single sites.

 Notice to the public

 Any person using this Lake and adjoining area for swimming, camping, non-motorised boating, or other recreational activity does so at his/her own risk.
 Townsville City Council accepts no responsibility to any such person for any damage to or loss of property, or any injury caused, contributed to or sustained by that person whether caused by other persons, concealed dangers, or any other cause whatsoever.

 - Book you campsite before traveling to Lake Paluma

 - Be self-sufficient as basic supplies are 1 hour away

 - All plants and animals are protected

 - Fishing is not permitted